spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-product-offer-service-points-feature.md

 3. Make sure that the `spy_product_offer_service_storage` table has been filled with respective data.
 4. Make sure that, in your system, storage entries are displayed with `kv:product_offer_service:{store}:{product_offer_reference}` mask.

-Make sure that `product-offer-service` synchronization plugin works correctly:
+Make sure that the `product-offer-service` synchronization plugin works correctly:

 1. Fill the `spy_product_offer_service_storage` table with some data.
 2. Run the `console sync:data -r product_offer_service` command.